Skip to main content

 Figure 15: Selecting Inspection for Reset

-Reset - from Due or Done
+Reset - from Due, Done or Manual

 2. Specify whether to calculate the Next Due from the From Done time, From Due time, or if you would like to input a Manual Next Due time.
 The default will be From Done.